MicrosoftDocs/dynamics365smb-docs/financials/projects-how-use-resources.md

 1. In the top right corner, choose the **Search for Page or Report** icon ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon"), enter **Adjust Resource Costs/Prices**, and then choose the related link.
 2. Fill in the fields on a line as necessary, and then choose the **OK** button.

+> [!NOTE]
-**Note**: This batch job does not create or adjust alternate costs or prices for resources.
+>   This batch job does not create or adjust alternate costs or prices for resources.
 It only changes the contents of the field on the resource card for the **Adjust Field** field that you selected in the batch job.
 The adjustment will take effect immediately for resources, so check your adjustment factors before you run the batch job.

 ## To get resource price change suggestions based on existing alternate prices
 If you have already set up alternate resource price for some resources, you can use a batch job to set up multiple alternate resource prices.